-The point is that if we do not support babies and children in the first 1,000 days—this is shown by work that DFID has done on nutrition, the work that Melinda Gates has done on the issue, and the work of the hon.
-Member for Worthing West (Sir Peter Bottomley) and others in this country—the problems last for the rest of their lives.
+The point is that if we do not support babies and children in the first 1,000 days—this is shown by work that DFID has done on nutrition, the work that Melinda Gates has done on the issue, and the work of my hon.
+Friend the Member for Worthing West (Sir Peter Bottomley) and others in this country—the problems last for the rest of their lives.
 If babies, children and young people do not have access to adequate nutrition, they will be much more susceptible to acquiring disabilities, either at a young age or later.
 Will the Minister address the issue of Burundi, where I believe there is a hidden nutrition crisis—indeed, more than a crisis?
 I know he is aware of that, but what can we do about it?
 How is DFID’s work on nutrition, which is of the highest order, feeding into its work on disability?

 I am most grateful for this opportunity to speak.
 I am very grateful for the work that DFID is doing in these areas.
 I encourage the Minister and the whole Department to make further progress on their work with disability, but I thank them for what they have done over the past five years, moving from the framework to the strategy, and for taking a leading role in this most important of areas.